Converting social followers into paying customers

 Followers on social media have expressed interest in you or your content—that’s easy.
 But you want to take them to the next step: welcoming them into your business.
 Once you do that, you can nurture your subscribers and build rapport to turn them into paying customers.
 If you send your social audience into the inbox:

-This challenge is packed with valuable tips, from building your email list and your business to finding clarity to set impactful goals.
-If you missed them live, check out the recaps below!
+Discover valuable tips from building your email list and your business to finding clarity to set impactful goals.
+Watch the video replays below!